bjourne/raytrace/README.md

 ## Compilation

-The raytracer depends on my C libraries which you can download from this location:
+The project is built using the [WAF](https://github.com/waf-project/waf) tool.
+It requires you to have Python installed.
+It also depends on my C libraries, which you can download from the following location:

     https://github.com/bjourne/c-examples

-Then to compile the project, run:
+Then to configure the project, run:

+    $ ./waf configure

+The `--isect` and `--shading` options can be passed to control the compilation of the toy raytracer.
+Then build: using:

     $ ./waf configure build